-Here are four more ideas or lessons you can use for teaching about seed saving:
+Here are four ideas or lessons you can use for teaching about seed saving.

-33. For younger children, read Sandy Eisenberg Sasso's book, Noah's wife: The Story of Naamah.
-Here's a brief description of the book:
+29. For younger children, read Sandy Eisenberg Sasso's book, Noah's wife: The Story of Naamah on Naamah, Noah's wife, to save each plant on Earth.

-Noah's wife is named Naamah, a play on the Hebrew word pleasing, because her deeds are pleasing to G-d.
-When G-d tells Noah to bring the animals of the world onto the ark, God also calls on Naamah, Noah's wife, to save each plant on Earth.
 Entrusted with this task, Naamah sets off to every corner of the world, discovering a fabulous array of growing things, and gathering seeds, bulbs, cuttings, spores, and roots.
 She fills a room on the ark with every type of plant-from amaryllis, soybeans, and wheat to lilies, moss, and even dandelions.
 Then, after 40 long days and nights on the ark, the most important part of Naamah's work begins.
 Sasso helps children understand the responsibility that people have to be stewards of the earth.